AI builds, end-to-end

 DYLAN MOORE

 Based in southern Oregon.
 Originally from California.
-Perpetually trying to get better at guitar.

 Strategy, model selection, data design, and the actual code that ships.
 I work the whole stack so the proof-of-concept doesn't die in a Jira backlog.